zimmski/tirion/README.md

 Tirion provides [precompiled 32 and 64 bit Linux binaries](#how-do-i-use-the-precompiled-binaries).
 Other platforms are currently not supported, but might work.
 The client and the server are not OS specific.
 The agent on the other hand uses the [proc filesystem](https://en.wikipedia.org/wiki/Procfs) which is only available on unix-like systems.

 If you do not want to use the [precompiled binaries](#how-do-i-use-the-precompiled-binaries), it depends on what part of Tirion you want to use.
 If you just want to include the client library into your application take a look at the [clients section](#client-libraries).
 If you want to run the agent and the server you have to install and configure Go first, as Tirion is mostly written in Go.
+At least version 1.2 must be used.
 Your distribution will most definitely have some packages or you can be brave and just install it yourself.
 Have a look at [the official documentation](http://golang.org/doc/install).
 Good luck!

 After installing Go you can download Tirion's dependencies by issuing the following command in a fresh terminal: